 According to June 2011 job postings on Monster.com, employers generally required individuals who had completed at least a bachelor's degree program in engineering and had several years of development experience.
 Companies often prefer industry-specific experience related to the types of products they produce.
 For example, a biotechnology company might request candidates that have a medical engineering background and are familiar with healthcare regulations.

 Knowledge of manufacturing processes, materials and quality assurance protocols can be beneficial.
 Completion of a master's degree program or licensure as a Professional Engineer could increase hiring opportunities.

 Salary and Employment Outlook

-Product development engineers, also called industrial or commercial designers, made a median annual wage of $59,610 as of May 2012, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS projects that, with an increase of only 4%, employment for this group of workers will grow at an average pace over the 2010-2020 decade.
+Product development engineers, also called industrial or commercial designers, made a median annual wage of $62,370 as of May 2013, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS projects that, with an increase of only 4%, employment for this group of workers will grow at a slower than average pace over the 2012-2022 decade.

 Related to Product Development Engineer: Job Description, Duties and Requirements